-Entry Requirements: 14 credits from Level 2 Media Studies
+Entry Requirements: 14 credits from Level 2 Media Studies, including AS91253 or at HOD's discretion.

-CREDITS AVAILABLE LEVEL 3 Internal Achievement Standards 16 External Achievement Standards 4 Internal Unit Standards 0 Total Credits 20
+CREDITS AVAILABLE LEVEL 3 Internal Achievement Standards 16 External Achievement Standards 4 Internal Unit Standards O Total Credits 20

 Course Description: Students will critically analyse film, demonstrate understanding of the relationships between a genre and a society, design a plan for and produce a short film, and write a screenplay.
 This is an academic course that requires strong English and Media skills.